bell-kevin/Ch6SavingsAccount/README.md

 # Ch6SavingsAccount
-This project is very similar in design to the Mouse2 class and Mouse2Driver example in the book.
+This project is very similar in design to the Mouse2 class and Mouse2Driver example in the book (Introduction to Programming with Java A Problem Solving Approach Second Edition by John Dean and Raymond Dean).

 Remember the project in Ch 4 about calculating the value of an account as it grows, which was enhanced in Ch 5 to look better?
 We’ll do the same work here but using OOP methodology.